anglesoft/architect/README.md

 # Architect
 Software architecture toolkit for Laravel.

-> ⚠️ Work in progress

 ## Introduction

 When your code base starts to grow, it becomes harder and harder to release new features without breaking something along the way.
 Architect's mission is to help you organize your code in a way that is easily maintainable and testable, while letting you release new features harmlessly.

 Architect is built on top of the awesome [Laravel Framework](https://github.com/laravel) by Taylor Otwell, and implements concepts form the mind opening [Lucid Architecture](https://github.com/lucid-architecture) by Abed Halawi.

+> ⚠️ Work in progress, v1 will be released before the end of the year.

 ## Concepts